Last revised: February 2020

 When will we disclose your personal information?

 We will only disclose your personal information as set out below.
-Importantly, we will never disclose or sell your personal information to third parties for advertising or other purposes.
+Importantly, we will never sell your personal information to third parties for advertising purposes, or disclose it for any other secondary purpose without your authorisation.

 - Third parties that we engage to assist us in providing professional services to our clients or in the operation of our business (i.e. our subcontractors, advisors and suppliers).

-Where we disclose your personal information to other entities in the Deloitte Network, or to third party service providers, we will at all times remain responsible for their handling of that information.
-This includes taking steps to ensure that those recipients protect that information from unauthorised access, modification or disclosure, and from misuse, interference and loss.
+Where we disclose your personal information to other entities in the Deloitte Network, or to third party service providers, we will take steps to ensure that those recipients protect that information from unauthorised access, modification or disclosure, and from misuse, interference and loss.

 - Where there is a legal or professional right or duty to disclose.